zachlatta/meta/applications/google_rise_2016.md

 **What are the anticipated results (objectives/outputs) for this project? (list up to 5)**

-1. Expand our reach
-2. Build out further curriculum
-3. Engage more club leaders and contributors to strengthen community and quality of curriculum
-4.
-- evolve hack club to org that is built by students for students that has a global presence
+- evolve hc to org that is built by students for students that has a global presence
 - accessibility - equality across economic status
 - open source; self correcting/generating